xuangu-fang/Wandering-Spetre/temp/rebuttal_BayOTIDE/rebuttal-fang-BayOTIDE.md

 | $D_s= 10$    |   0.066    | 0.063  | 0.058   | 0.053   |0.053 |
 | $D_s= 20$     |   0.081    | 0.074   | 0.065   | 0.059   |0.058 |

-We can found that the increasing the latent space dimension, especially the trend factor dimension, can improve the model performance.
+We can found that the increasing the latent space dimension, especially the trend factor dimension ($D_r$), can improve the model performance.
 However, the improvement is not linear and the model may suffer from overfitting when the latent space dimension is too large.
-Too high seasonal factor dimension may also lead to overfitting and degrade the model performance.
+Too high seasonal factor dimension ($D_s$) may also lead to overfitting and degrade the model performance.
 We will add this analysis to the revised manuscript to highlight the impact of the latent space dimension on the model performance.

 # for reviewer  TmRT (6/3)